 Highway 417, also known as “The Queensway” through Ottawa, is being widened by the Provincial Ministry of Transportation.
 Work on the section from the Nicholas Street interchange to the intersection of Regional Road 174 and 417 (the “split”) will begin in spring 2013.
 The work will be done in two stages, with stage one occurring between 2012 and 2014, and stage two between 2014 and 2015.
-The immediate impacts on Old Ottawa East will be the closing of the Lees Avenue on-ramp to the 417 eastbound (expected in spring 2013), the rehabilitation of the 417 bridge over the Rideau River (Hurdman Bridge), and the replacement of the Lees Avenue overpass.
+The immediate impacts on Old Ottawa East will be the closing of the Lees Avenue on-ramp to the 417 eastbound, the rehabilitation of the 417 bridge over the Rideau River (Hurdman Bridge), and the replacement of the Lees Avenue overpass.
 An open house was held by the ministry on February 13, 2012, to explain the scope and duration of the work.
 Details of the work can be found at queenswayexpansioneast.com, as well as the OECA's letter to the ministry here.
 City officials presented an update to the OECA in June 2013.

-The Lees Avenue on-ramp will be closed in late-May/early-June 2013 and will remain closed for the next four years.
-Traffic which normally uses the Lees Avenue on-ramp will be routed through Old Ottawa East along Lees Avenue to Main Street, west on Hawthorne Road over the Pretoria Bridge, onto Pretoria Avenue (behind Loblaws), north on Metcalfe Street to the Metclafe on-ramp to the eastbound 417.
-Some traffic, however, may choose to travel south on Main Street, north on Riverside Drive to the Vanier east-bound on-ramp.
+The Lees Avenue on-ramp was closed in June 2013 and will remain closed until 2018.
+Traffic which normally uses the Lees Avenue on-ramp will be routed south on Main Street, and then north on Riverside Drive to the Vanier east-bound on-ramp.
+Some traffic may opt to take Hawthorne to Pretoria and then onto the Metcalfe on-ramp.
 The work will also involve the rehabilitation of the 417 Hurdman’s Bridge.
 The final piece of construction involves replacing the Lees Avenue overpass over the 417.
 The overpass will be replaced using rapid replacement techniques and the work is scheduled to take place near the end of stage one in 2014.

 OC Transpo has traditionally travelled through Sandy Hill, Old Ottawa East and on to the various hospitals and clinics at the Ottawa General Hospital’s Smyth Road campus.
 This was the only direct bus which residents of Old Ottawa East could take to get to these institutions.
 In September 2011, OC Transpo eliminated the portion of route 16 which ran along Main Street to Smyth Road and the hospital campus.
 A trip to the hospitals that used to take five minutes now takes from 40 minutes to an hour, or more, and involves a minimum of two transfers.